angelicabravo1719/soc-threat-intelligence-case-studies/cases/case-01-suspicious-domain-click/evidence/analyst-notes.md

 ### Analyst Interpretation

 The inability to retrieve content does not indicate that the URL is benign.
 Combined with the VirusTotal detections and malware-related tags, the unavailable infrastructure may be consistent with short-lived or unstable malicious infrastructure commonly observed during malware distribution campaigns.

+## AbuseIPDB Findings

+### IP Address

+123.10.239.8

+### Reputation Information

+- Abuse Confidence Score: 16%
+- Reports: 2
+- ASN: AS4837
+- ISP: China Unicom Henan Province Network
+- Usage Type: Fixed Line ISP
+- Country: China
+- City: Zhengzhou, Henan

+### Analyst Interpretation

+The IP address has been reported within AbuseIPDB and carries a moderate abuse reputation score.
+While the confidence score alone is not sufficient to classify the infrastructure as malicious, the reputation data supports additional scrutiny when combined with the VirusTotal detections, malware-related tags, and URLHaus listing.

+The infrastructure appears to be associated with a residential or fixed-line provider rather than a major cloud hosting provider.
+Additional context should be considered alongside all other evidence sources before determining final risk.